n8n-io/n8n-docs/docs/doc2/table-extraction/save-rules-and-delete-rules.md

 ![](/_images/doc2/image-33-1024x763.png)

-As soon as this document is imported into DOC² in the future, the rules are automatically applied during extraction and always bring the data into the trained format.
+As soon as this document is imported into DOC² in the future, the rules are automatically applied during extraction and will always arrange the data into the trained format.

 The rule indicator shows how many rules have been defined and saved for this document.